“Better to do good at home

 than to go far away to burn incense.”

-The goal of any State of California court is to provide custody orders and assign visitation according to what they determine is in the best interest of the children.
+The goal of any State of California court when it comes to custody for parents that live far apart is to provide custody orders and assign visitation according to what they determine is in the best interest of the children.
 For the most part, the presumed “best case scenario” for kids is that custody orders provide time for both parents with their children.
 When one parent moves away after custody and visitation has been ordered, then what?

 Whether the parent has joint or sole custody, when they choose to move to a location (or are required to move for work purposes), California courts will see this as a “move-away” case.
 To be considered a move-away the move has to be far enough to affect the current custodial arrangement.
 Simply moving across town may not warrant a change, but when one of the parents moves a significant distance, current custody and visitation orders will need to be modified.

 Here’s how that modification works.
 If you or your ex-spouse are moving, we can help you petition the court for new custody orders.
 If you are moving, we’ll help you request to move the child with you, if your ex-spouse is moving we will file a motion so that your children can stay with you.

 Mediation is the place to start the negotiations for a new parenting plan, before seeing a judge.
 If you and your ex-spouse can’t come to an agreement we can represent you and the interests of your children at the court hearing.